Tag archive for: ethics

 Precious

-• Synopsis: Julia, a seemingly happy architect, decides to employ a housekeeper.
-But the young woman soon realizes that Julia has terminal cancer and needs companionship to end her days.
-A deep and powerful bond gradually unites the two women as they share their final moments together...
+• Synopsis: Julia, an architect who appears to have it all, decides to hire a housekeeper.
+But the young woman soon realizes that Julia has terminal cancer and needs someone to keep her company as she nears the end of her life.
+A powerful and deep bond gradually forms between the two women as they share these final moments of life together…

-• Pr.
-Nadine HOUEDE (Professor of Oncology, ICG - Nîmes)
+• Prof. Nadine HOUEDE (Professor of Oncology, ICG – Nîmes)

-• Dr. Virginie Perrotin (Doctor in palliative care, ICM - Montpellier)
+• Dr. Virginie Perrotin (Ph.D. in Palliative Care, ICM – Montpellier)